Hard to Forget: Poisoning Attacks on Certified Machine Unlearning: Experimental details

-\paragraph{Learning algorithm.} We assumed the organization and the attacker both used L-BFGS \citep{liu1989limited} to fit their models.
+We assumed the organization and the attacker both used L-BFGS \citep{liu1989limited} to fit their models.
 We stopped L-BFGS after a maximum of 1000 iterations or when the $\ell_\infty$-norm of the gradient reached a tolerance of $10^{-6}$---whichever occurred first.
-For the multi-class case, we use a one-vs-rest strategy, since \eqref{eqn:cr-risk} does not allow for vector-valued labels.
+For the multi-class case, we used a one-vs-rest strategy, since the learning problem \eqref{eqn:cr-risk} does not allow for vector-valued labels.
 Inputs to the model were normalized by their $\ell_2$-norm to ensure the condition for \eqref{eqn:grnb} was satisfied.